 After 5 years, his love for the sport and helping students learn this amazing team sport has drawn him back to the rowing scene once again.
 Glen has continued rowing at the Masters Level over the past few years, and looks forward to the exciting growth and opportunities for area students through the Grand Rapids Rowing Association.

 Glen and his wife Amy live in Cascade, and have 3 grown children living in Detroit, Iowa, and Colorado, and recently experienced the wonder of becoming a first-time grandparent!
-Glen is employed at Amway World Headquarters in Ada, as Director of the Global Creative/Communications Department.
+Glen recently retired from Amway World Headquarters in Ada, as Director of the Global Creative/Communications Department.